Video Player is loading.

 What I Don't Like About the Pin Bhaba Pass Trek

-1. The Walk to Mangrungse
+1. The Walk to Bwalder

 Ok, I admit it, getting off the pass was fun.
-But the walk to our camp at Mangrungse killed me.
+But the walk to our camp at Bwalder killed me.
 It was one of the longest days of trekking.
 I was tired.
 The continuous hopping over boulders jarred me.
 I had run out of water.
 I just wanted the day to get over.

 If it wasn’t for this one stretch, I would give the Pin Bhaba Pass ten on ten.
 It is one of the most perfect treks I have ever done.
 The variety, the colours, and the terrific adventure have left a deep impression on me.